a16bitsysop/blocklist2unbound/README.md

 ---
 If server supports it will check if blocklist needs updating first, so the list can be updated from a cron job.

-To run from cron, create an executable bash script in /etc/cron.monthly/ with the command required.
+To run from cron, create a symbolic link to blocklist2unbound from the requiired /etc/cron.daily|weekly|monthly folder.
+This enables cronmode and /etc/unbound/unbound.conf.d is scanned for .block.conf files which are then updated, if a block file is genrated from a url it is stored in the file and used to update it.

 ````
 usage: blocklist2unbound.py [-h] [-s] [-o OUTPUTDIR] [-n] [-i IP] [-f] [-r] [-u URL]